centreon/centreon-documentation/versioned_docs/version-23.10/service-mapping/ba-monitoring.md

 title: Monitor Business Activities
 ---

-After adding, editing or deleting the BAs, KPIs and BVs the objects linked to Centreon BAM, go to **Configuration > Poller**, generate the configuration files and push them to the Centreon central server.
+After adding, editing or deleting the BAs, KPIs and BVs, the objects linked to Centreon BAM, go to **Configuration > Poller**, generate the configuration files, and push them to the Centreon central server.

-After loading the configuration and checked the services linked to the KPIs, the BA will be up to date and available under `Monitoring > Business Activity > Monitoring`.
+After you have loaded the configuration and checked the services linked to the KPIs, the BA will be up to date and available under `Monitoring > Business Activity > Monitoring`.